OpenAI Operator vs Browserbase

 Cons

-• Cannot handle CAPTCHAs, two-factor authentication prompts, or sites that block automated browsing
+- ✗It cannot handle CAPTCHAs, two-factor authentication prompts, or websites that actively block automated browsing.

 Browserbase - Pros & Cons